iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 ## Gathering information

-If at all possible, we would like to salvage this broken world, so we start with an inspection of the crash log.
+If at all possible, we would like to salvage this broken world, so we start with an investigation of the crash log.
 It appears to be an infinite recursion with Create.

 ```text
 at com.simibubi.create.foundation.item.ItemHelper.extract(ItemHelper.java:219)